London Living Rent with L&Q at Queen's Quarter

 - Have a household income that exceeds £60,000

 - Have an adverse rental history, for example, rent arrears or damage to a property

-- Have a history of bankruptcy, county court judgements (CCJs) or Individual Voluntary Agreements (IVAs)
+- Have a history of bankruptcy, defaults, county court judgements (CCJs) or Individual Voluntary Agreements (IVAs)

 - Have exceeded your agreed overdraft amount or gone into overdraft without having an agreed overdraft in place